11 Types of Marketing Specializations: The Practical Guide

-7 Types of marketing specializations explained
+11 Types of marketing specializations explained

+What is market research?
 How do you know if a product, service or message will stand out to a particular audience?
-You do your research!
+You do your research.
 Market researchers employ several tactics for picking the brains of the public and gathering information.

 But that’s only one half of the equation.
 Another key component of market research is actually interpreting the data.
 The best market researchers are able to tailor their questions to encourage more meaningful answers.
 For example, asking, “What do you like about this product?” could yield a much different answer than, “As a parent, what do you like about this product?”

 Where can I learn more?
-The ‘Beginner’s Guide to Content Marketing' from Moz is a great starting point for anyone interested in learning more about this marketing specialization.
+The Beginner’s Guide to Content Marketing from Moz is a great starting point for anyone interested in learning more about this marketing specialization.

-3. What is search engine marketing (SEM)?
+3. Search engine marketing (SEM)

 What is search engine marketing?
-Some in the industry use SEM as a broad term encompassing both search engine optimization (SEO) efforts and paid search activities.
-For the purpose of this article, we’re referring to the narrower definition that strictly refers to the paid search side.
-This type of marketing is all about serving advertisements to people using search engines like Google or Bing.
-Search engine marketers bid to buy ad space on popular keywords related to the businesses they represent—for example, an appliance wholesaler buying ad space for the phrase “microwaves for sale.”
+Some in the industry use SEM as a broad term encompassing both search engine optimization (SEO) efforts and paid search advertising activities.
+For the purpose of this article, we’re referring to the narrower definition that strictly refers to the paid search marketing side.
+This type of marketing is all about serving advertisements to people using search engines like Google® or Bing®.
+Search engine marketers bid to buy ad space on popular keyword terms related to the businesses they represent—for example, an appliance wholesaler buying ad space for the phrase “microwaves for sale.”

 It may sound simple, but there is a lot of work that goes into optimizing a paid search campaign.
 Search engine marketers need to be analytical, strategic and willing to experiment and tinker with their campaign strategies to excel in this role.